Learning and Selfconfirming Equilibria in Network Games: Local externalities

-We now consider a more general case in which agents may be inactive.
-Let $ I_{0}$ denote the \textbf{set of players for whom being inactive is justifiable}.
-Note that, by Lemma \ref{Lemma:nice BR} in \ref{app:SCE},
+Let $I_{0}$ denote the \textbf{set of players for whom being inactive is justifiable }(that is, undominated):\footnote{ This definition is motivated by Lemma \ref{Lemma:nice BR} in Appendix \ref {app:SCE}, in which we analyze also the more general case of probabilistic conjectures and we explain why restricting attention to deterministic conjectures is without loss of generality.}